vmelamed/vm2/src/RegexLib/README.md

   validation, etc.

-  It is very often that you can have three regular expressions that are related to each other, e.g. a `*Rex` regular expression used inside a `*Regex` regular expression, which is then used in a `GeneratedRegexAttribute`.
-The `*Rex` can be used to find a term in a string; the `*Regex` can be used to validate that a string is a valid term; and the `[GeneratedRegexAttribute] Method` can be used directly in code:
+  It is very often that you can have three regular expressions that are related to each other, e.g. a `*Rex` regular expression used inside a `*Regex` regular expression, which is then used in an object marked with `GeneratedRegexAttribute`.
+The `*Rex` can be used to find a term in a string; the `*Regex` can be used to validate if a string is a valid non-terminal; and the `[GeneratedRegexAttribute] public static partial Regex Method()` can be used directly in code:

    ```csharp
    public const string IntegerNumberRex = $"(?<{IntSignGr}> [+-])? (?<{IntAbsGr}> {Ascii.DigitChar}+)";